AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

 >[!BEGINTABS]

+>[!TAB Manage and track agreements]

+Learn how to [manage and track agreements](../sign-beginner-tutorials/manage-and-track.md) sent for signature.

 >[!TAB Electronically sign a document]

 Learn how easy it is to [sign](../sign-beginner-tutorials/electronically-sign-a-document.md) a document that is sent to you with Acrobat Sign.